yellowmessenger/documentation/docs/platform_concepts/studio/train/what-is-document-cognition.md

 The document knowledge can be used in two different methods:

 1. **Fallback**: Doc can be used as a fallback mechanism for unidentified queries for the bot.
-When the bot is not able to understand the query from the intent, it goes as a fallback to document search and fetches the response from the uploaded doc.
+When the AI-agent is not able to understand the query from the intent, it goes as a fallback to document search and fetches the response from the uploaded doc.
     - On the Automation landing page, click **Document Search**.
     - **Enable** the toggle button next to **Actions**.